Plumbing and drains insurance cover

 Should I try to solve a drainage or plumbing problem myself?

-A large part of your drainage and plumbing system is underground, which means some problems will be a no-go area for anyone but a professional plumber.
+However, a large part of your drainage and plumbing system is underground, which means some problems will be a no-go area for anyone but a professional plumber.

-If you aren’t sure where to turn your insurance company is likely to have a list of approved tradespeople in your area.
+If you aren’t sure where to turn, your insurance company is likely to have a list of approved tradespeople in your area.

 Compare home insurance

-Get a home insurance quote in minutes and see if you could start saving.
+Get a home insurance quote in minutes and see if you could save.

-Get a quoteLike this?
+Get a quote

-Rachel Lacey - Insurance and money expert
+Anna McEntee - Insurance expert